House of Crussol

-The House of Crussol (formerly Bastet), is a surviving family of French nobility, originally from Languedoc.
-Its members have included general officers, a governor, prelates, a woman of letters in the 18th century and deputies in 1789 and the 19th century.
-The title, Duke of Uzès, was given to the family in 1565 and the Peerage in 1572.
+The House of Crussol (initially Bastet) is a surviving family of French nobility, with origins in Languedoc.
+Its members have included general officers, a governor, prelates, a woman of letters in the 18th century, and deputies in 1789 and the 19th century.
+The title of Duke of Uzès was granted in 1565 to Antoine de Crussol, 10th Viscount of Uzès, along with a French peerage in 1572.

 History

 The Crussol family has proven its nobility since 1215 and was admitted to the honors of the Court in the 18th century.

-Bastet: "a nickname taken by Gérald Bastet or Bastetz, lord of Crussol, of Cruszol, who lived in 1160".
+Bastet was "a nickname taken by Gérald Bastet or Bastetz, lord of Crussol, of Cruszol, who lived in 1160".
 Crussol, from the name of a barony located in Vivarais near Valence, to end up completely substituting the name of Crussol for his original surname.
 Gérald Bastet was a nephew of Odon de Chaponay, Bishop of Valence.

-In 1565, the family was given the title of Duke of Uzès and the Peerage in 1572.
+The family was given the title of Duke of Uzès in 1565, and the peerage in 1572.